This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 It’s also necessary to pay attention to what works and what doesn’t.

-Google Analytics is a useful free tool that all businesses should use to monitor your website activity.
+Google Analytics is a useful free tool that all businesses should use to monitor their website activity.
 Analytics reports provide a lot of valuable data about how well each page on your site works and why.

 I like to analyze poorly performing pages by comparing them to those that attract a lot of traffic.
 Then I see what is missing or what I did right.